republik/plattform/packages/assets/README.md

 # @orbiting/backend-modules-assets

 This module contains libs to un-/prefix relative asset urls, upload to S3 and most importantly express middlewares for asset proxying and image manipulation (resizing, greyscaling, webp format transformation).
-It streams assets from other urls, from s3 buckets, out of github repos and can render webpages to PNGs.
+It streams assets from other urls, from s3 buckets, out of github repos and can render webpages via external services.

+For rendering it calls [lambdas/chromium](lambdas/chromium) via `CHROMIUM_LAMBDA_URL` or falls back to phatomJSCloud (`PHANTOMJSCLOUD_API_KEY`).

 Check [assets-backend](https://github.com/orbiting/assets-backend) for a deployable, standalone, express wrapper.

+## ENVs
+See [servers/assets/.env.example](servers/assets/.env.example) for the required envs.

 ## URLs